JSBmanD/docs/pages/emails/leanplum.md

 You should have [received an email from Branch](#configure-your-app-for-your-click-tracking-domain) with your ESP's click tracking domain.
 If not, likely you or someone on your team still needs to complete the [Universal Email setup flow](#set-up-email-link-behavior).

+[block:callout]
+{
+  "type": "protip",
-!!! protip "How does it work?"
+  "title": "How does it work?",
-    Apple recognizes the click tracking domain as a Universal Link, and opens the app immediately without the browser opening.
+  "body": "Apple recognizes the click tracking domain as a Universal Link, and opens the app immediately without the browser opening.
 Once the app has opened, Branch will collect the referring URL that opened the app (at this time, it will be the click tracking url).
 Inside the app, Branch will robotically “click” the link, registering the click with the ESP, and returning the Branch link information to the Branch SDK inside the app.
 This information is then used to deep link the user to the correct in-app content.
-See the [Support](#support) section for more information.
+See the [Support](#support) section for more information."
+}
+[/block]

 ### Add your click tracking domain to your Associated Domains